dcit202Andriod/DCIT202-Group33/README.md

 Helped with the Design interface of the application and some minor debugging when with regards to adding clickability to the application: Rayan Ahmed Ali, Appiah Jesse Agyapong Pobi

 Layout: Frank(frankoappiah) handled the layout of the app, ensuring a user friendly and visually appealing interface.

 CLickable buttons : Eyram implemented the functionality for clickable buttons in the app.This allows users to interact with the app by tapping on various buttons to prform spcific actions

-Made major significant changes to the interface of the app: The Edem
+Made major significant changes to the interface of the app: Edem